odysseustheironwolf/odysseustheironwolf.github.io/README.md

-# Hello!
+# Greetings

-Welcome to my resume!

-I'm updating it as I come a long learnig HTML/CSS/JS.
+Hello my name is Ulises Ferrer, aka Odysseus, this is my portafolio for both career and pprojects as well as some of my thoughts.

-Feel free to submit comments and issues
+Feel free to leave a comment.

-Have a blessed one!
+Have a blessed day!